Security-Onion-Solutions/securityonion-docs/cloud-amazon.rst

 Remote Sensor Setup
 ###################

 Setup the VPN (out of scope for this guide) and connect the sensor node to the VPN.
-When prompted to choose the management interface, select the VPN tunnel interface, such as ``tun0``.
-Use the internal IP address of the manager inside AWS when prompted for the manager IP.
+During the Security Onion setup of the Sensor, when prompted to choose the management interface, select the VPN tunnel interface, typically ``tun0``.

-The AWS internal VPN endpoint IP will need to be added to the ``minion`` and ``sensor`` arrays in ``/opt/so/saltstack/local/salt/firewall/hostgroups.local.yaml`` on the manager.
-This will open up the required ports for the remote sensor to communicate with the manager, since it is behind a NAT.
+If connecting sensors through the VPN instance you will need to add the inside interface of your VPN concentrator to the ``sensor`` firewall hostgroup.
 For instance, assuming the following architecture:

 Remote Network (including Forward Node, 192.168.33.13) <--> Remote Network VPN Endpoint, 192.168.33.10 <--> Internet  <--> AWS VPN Endpoint, 10.55.1.10 <--> AWS Security Onion Manager, 10.55.1.20

-In order to add the Remote Network Forward Node to the Grid, you would have to add ``10.55.1.10`` to the ``minion`` and ``sensor`` arrays in ``/opt/so/saltstack/local/salt/firewall/hostgroups.local.yaml``.
+In order to add the Remote Network Forward Node to the Grid, you would have to add ``10.55.1.10`` to the ``sensor`` firewall hostgroup.

+This change can be done in the SOC Configuration screen.
+Then, either wait up to 15 minutes for the scheduled configuration sync to run, or force a synchronization immediately via the SOC Configuration Options.
+Once the firewall hostgroup configuration has been synchronized your Manager will be ready for remote minions to start connecting.

 AWS Traffic Mirroring
 #####################

 Traffic mirroring allows you to copy the traffic to/from an instance and send it to the sniffing interface of a network security monitoring sensor or a group of interfaces using a network load balancer.
 For more details about AWS Traffic Mirroring please see: https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html

 .. tip::